-It hit me the other day that if I hadn’t changed career to be a stay-at-home mother, now that Libby is over 18 weeks old I would need to be returning to work.
+It hit me the other day that if I hadn’t changed career to be a stay-at-home mother, now that Blossom is over 18 weeks old I would need to be returning to work.
 Now, since becoming a mother I would definitely be classed as a sentimental type and the very thought of having to leave my daughter literally brought tears to my eyes.

 My little girl has already changed so much and continues to change on a weekly basis.
 As a mother, I therefore make it a regular habit to stop to smell the roses, or rather stop to smell my daughter, quite literally sometimes!
 I close my eyes, block out the world around me and take some time to consciously breathe in that sweet baby smell; listen to that comforting, peaceful breath; or with wide eyes take in every detail of that chubby little foot!